What Is a Waiver? Legal Meaning, Uses & Business Applications

 Legal waiver document with 'sign here' tag, essential for Australian business liability protection

-The key purpose of a waiver is to prevent a customer from claiming they weren’t informed of the risks when signing up.
-On this page, we’ll explain exactly what a waiver is, why it matters for businesses in Australia, and how you can get one tailored to your industry and needs.
+The main purpose of a waiver is to show that the customer understood and accepted the risks before taking part.
+On this page, we explain what a waiver is, why waivers matter for businesses in Australia, the situations where they are used and how to obtain a waiver that is tailored to your industry and legal requirements.

 Need a Legal Waiver in Australia?